Sjord/Sjord.github.io/_posts/2016-09-19-ssrf-in-ladesk-liveagent.md

         "M": "Connecting to server failed"
     }

-As you can see the server connected to 192.168.101.1 on port 22, and reveals that this host is running OpenSSH 6.7 on Debian.
+As you can see the application connected to 192.168.101.1 on port 22, and reveals that this host is running OpenSSH 6.7 on Debian.

 ## Information leakage only

-This vulnerability makes it possible to read the response from every port, but we have no control over the data sent.
+This vulnerability makes it possible to read the response from any port, but we have no control over the data sent.
 We can use it to obtain information on the network, but we can not send any attacker-controlled data over the network.
 Nevertheless, this would be a powerful vulnerability if combined for example with a blind SSRF that can only be used to send data.

 ## Conclusion

 Missing validation of the SMTP server parameter makes it possible to connect to hosts on the internal network and read their response on TCP connections.

+## Timeline

+* 5 July 2016, Sjoerd → LiveAgent: I found this vulnerability.
+* 7 July 2016, Sjoerd → LiveAgent: Did you get my e-mail?
+Yes.
+* 30 August 2016, Sjoerd → LiveAgent: Any update?
+We are working on it.
+* 12 September 2016, LiveAgent → Sjoerd: Thank you.
+We will fix it.
+Provide your PayPal details to get a $50 bounty.